Break free from the grip of guilt, anger and overwhelm and create more calmness for both you and Your Person with dementia

 That was an extremely informative and well-done presentation.
 I had agreed to attend your presentation despite thinking I knew everything I needed to know about Dementia and really didn’t expect to get anything out of it.
 Was I ever in for a surprise.
 I quickly realized I knew very little!
 I found myself thinking about it for several hours and days processing my new understanding.
 Thank you for that

 I am a psychotherapist and coach in Vancouver Canada and a psychologist in the Netherlands.
-About 15 years ago, I started as a psychologist in elder care in the Netherlands, helping people with dementia, families, and professional care providers to manage high levels of stress, caregiving, dementia related issues, anxiety and anger.
-A few years later I became an eating disorder therapist as well and helped my clients break free from overeating, guilt and self-sabotage.
+About 16 years ago, I started my internship as a psychologist in elder care in the Netherlands, helping people with dementia, families, and professional care providers to manage challenging situations, high levels of stress, caregiving, dementia related issues, anxiety and anger.
+A few years later I became an eating disorder therapist as well and helped my clients break free from overeating, emotional eating, guilt and self-sabotage.

 Then, after several years of working in complex dementia care, my own father developed dementia and I discovered it’s a completely different story when your own family member gets dementia.